 I suffered.
 I thrived.
 I feel as though I lived, and I aged, in a place that hasn’t aged since bearded holy men spread Bon, Buddhism, and Hinduism to the world along the same passes with bare feet.

 I went to desperate heights where men are willing to fight bare knuckled over Snickers bars, and a warm Coke costs $6.
-Things I wouldn’t have even glanced at back at sea level, now they were coveted, sought after, and highly anticipated.
+Sugar-laden things I wouldn’t have even glanced at near sea level, now they were coveted, sought after, and highly anticipated.
 Madness comes easily while living in the clouds.

 From frosty, pre-dawn starts under dimming stars to panting for breath on ancient stairways carved into impassible passes, I mechanically put one foot in front of another to walk into one of the biggest adventures of my vagabonding life.

 The adventure began with flying into Lukla, what is deemed the “most dangerous airport in the world.”
 Makes sense.
 The runway is short—unbelievably short—and on a steep incline so pilots are forced to land uphill.
 Oh, and it dead ends into a mountain.

 Sticking the difficult landing would scare the average Top Gun maverick a pale shade of white.
 From inside a rattling, rivet-popping plane you get to watch the pilots furiously pump the flaps and reset breakers.
 In my case, I got to watch them argue over something on the control panel.
 It’s quite the ride!

 - Here’s my video of flying from Kathmandu to Lukla on YouTube.